dr-ian-finn/Machine-Learning-Algorithms/README.md

 1. *Regression*
 2. *Clustering*
-3. *Others*: This folder contains a notebook for binary decision trees, as well as notebook for Local Sensitivity Hashing (LSH).
+3. *Others*: This folder contains notebooks for binary decision trees and Local Sensitivity Hashing (LSH).

 The data used in these notebooks is available upon request.